-This is home to my thoughts on topics relating to mediation.
-I am particularly interested in issues relating to the enforcement of settlement agreements under the new Singapore Convention on Mediation.
+This is home to my thoughts about issues in mediation.
+Currently, I am particularly interested in the enforcement of settlement agreements under the new Singapore Convention on Mediation.

 The answer has to do with enforcement.

 Under the new Singapore Convention on Mediation, International Commercial Mediated Settlement Agreements (ICMSA) are given a new elevated legal status.

 In signatory countries, a party is able to receive relief from a court (or other competent authority) by providing direct evidence that their agreement resulted from mediation.
 Thus, the Singapore Convention gives mediated settlement agreements the same legal status for enforcement as an arbitration award or court judgment.